Visual Studio performance tips and tricks

 Disable XAML Designer

 The XAML designer is enabled by default, but only consumes resources if you open a .xaml file.
-If you work with XAML files but do not wish to use the designer functionality, disable this feature to free up some memory.
+If you work with XAML files but don't wish to use the designer functionality, disable this feature to free up some memory.

 To disable XAML Designer, go to Tools > Options > XAML Designer > Enable XAML Designer, and deselect the option.